2019 Alley Plowing Study

 Can I park in an alley?

-Parking in alleys is permitted so long as the parked vehicle does not block access for other vehicles using the alley, or attempting to enter/exit the alley from adjacent private property or public right-of-way.
+Parking in alleys is permitted only if the parked vehicle does not block access for other vehicles using the alley or attempting to enter/exit the alley from adjacent private property or public right-of-way.

 Someone is blocking my alley, who do I call?

 Call the Saint Paul Police's non-emergency number at 651-291-1111.